 If you ever want to borrow money, whether for a mortgage, loan or credit card, your credit report will be key to deciding whether your application is accepted.

-If you are about to apply for a loan, credit card or mortgage – or even a new mobile phone contract - it is worth checking your credit report in advance.
+If you are about to apply for amy of these - or even a new mobile phone contract - it’s wise to check your credit report in advance.

 What is a credit report?

 Reports are compiled and held by the UK’s credit reference agencies (often referred to as CRAs): Experian, Callcredit and Equifax.

-If a lender finds any problems with your credit report – for example, if you have been late with some repayments, or your address on your loan application doesn’t match that on your report – there is an increased chance they will reject you as a customer.
+If a lender finds any problems with your credit report – for example, if you have been late with some repayments, or your address on your loan application doesn’t match the one on your report – there is an increased chance they will reject you as a customer.

-Checking your report gives you the chance to put matters right or correct any mistakes before approaching lenders.
+Checking your report gives you the chance to put matters right, and correct any mistakes before approaching lenders.